- Langley Preparatory School at Taverham Hall

 What the school says...

 Specialist teachers throughout the school ensure children flourish in the school’s vibrant, warm and friendly atmosphere.
 Pupils are heard to read every day in the Pre-Prep department whilst pupils in the Nursery and Reception classes follow a bespoke curriculum which draws on the strengths of the Early Years curriculum whilst crucially offering children, who are ready, the opportunity to read and write at a younger age and to develop their mathematical skills beyond the current levels of expectation.
-The introduction of this bespoke curriculum has only been possible as a result of Taverham Hall's two excellent inspections with an ‘outstanding’ grading from Ofsted – the basis on which the school has been allowed to exit the EYFS framework whilst maintaining the funding.
+The introduction of this bespoke curriculum has only been possible as a result of the school’s excellent inspections including an ‘outstanding’ grading from Ofsted – the basis on which the school has been allowed to exit the EYFS framework whilst maintaining the funding.
 This is a fabulous time for the school to build on such solid foundations.

 What the parents say...